Esukhia/bophono/README.md

 - study behavior for ambiguous syllables (probably list some as exceptions)
 - document annotations
 - sku zda (kunta)
+- kha zas (khabzé)
+- dpal 'bar
 - nasalisation dans da nga?
+- add POS and position in the function arguments
+- da/sa glottal stop only at end of sentence
+- p.
+443: closed syllable = when final has sound (including glottal stop)
+- add tests from THL

 ## License